 In such complex, individualised and fluid circumstances it is not difficult to see why few people find it easy to believe in any such objectivist version of history and revolution.
 We do not like to believe that our lives are determined by historical/economic forces of which we have absolutely no comprehension or ability to control.
 Common understanding of capitalism has been watered down to the purely ideological; it presents itself as the great engine of a just democratic society, the source of all value, creator of social wealth and provider of meaningful employment.
 On the whole we either believe this without criticism, or accept, however begrudgingly, that it is simply how things are in the world, while resisting as far as we are able.

 There seems little room though under these circumstances for a more common sense understanding of revolution, of collective struggle against forces of oppression, irrespective of gender, race, creed and conviction, of people working together for the common good.
 History suggests that revolutions more easily arise from the common experience of oppression and material deprivation; we live nevertheless in decadent societies where we are net beneficiaries of capitalist exploitation.
-Our societies are dependent on the products of cheap Chinese labour; despite widespread real poverty within our borders and obscene differences between rich and poor, the only common experience is watching the same television shows, uncritically consuming the same tired old narratives about how the world works.
+Our societies are dependent on the products of cheap Chinese labour; despite widespread real poverty within our own borders and obscene differences between rich and poor, we are relatively wealthy and privileged; our only common experience is watching the same television shows, uncritically consuming the same tired old narratives about how the world works.

 The most prominent, and apparently genuinely radical, movement for change of recent months has been the Extinction Rebellion – or XR.
 This presents itself as not only revolutionary but also well organised, media savvy, internet aware; it dovetails easily with historical and global movements, deploying established non-violent direct action techniques.
 For a few weeks, young people with painted faces mixed it with stalwart campaigners from a bygone era, along with concerned celebrities and musicians, and succeeded in blocking off selected London streets, culminating with a bit of a party on Westminster Bridge.
 Even before the end of what was billed as the final day of street protests, organisers were already talking about the next stage of the campaign, of bringing their demands to government and discussing actual policy initiatives.

 At this moment my sceptical radar pinged.
 It was almost as if this is what had been planned all along, as if government capitulation had been project managed to take place precisely at this moment, immediately after these few weeks of prominently reported street protests.
-Which seemed to be a bit odd given that XR was described by its most fervent participants as an assault on the foundations of capitalism, and also given that the government in question represents the interests of the most venal, rapacious and morally bankrupt variety of capitalism there is.
+Which seemed to be a bit odd given that XR was described by its most fervent participants as an assault on the foundations of capitalism, and also given that the government in question represents the interests of a most venal, rapacious and morally bankrupt variety of capitalism.
 So I did a bit of digging.

 In no time at all, I discovered websites where a different story about XR is unfolding.
 The Acorn hosted by Winter Oak, and The Wrong Kind of Green have published many articles exposing corporate involvement in XR, providing evidence that it is not an assault on capitalism at all, but just another ploy to create new markets.
 From these perspectives, capitalism is the culprit, the source, cause and origin of any forthcoming extinction event, which will provide disaster capitalists with exactly what they need.
 Were it not for forces of capitalist expansion and exploitation there would be no environmental crisis to speak of at all.
 Only if we understand this, that capitalism is not benign, will we be able to create conditions where we might be able effectively to act to save the planet from toxic collapse.